lFoosh/VendingMachine/README.md

         - If a customer selects a valid product, it's dispensed to the customer.
         - Dispensing an item prints the item name, cost, and the money remaining.
 Dispensing also returns a message:
-          - All chip items print "Crunch Crunch, Yum!"
+          - All Munchy items print "Crunch Crunch, Yum!"
-          - All candy items print "Munch Munch, Yum!"
+          - All Candy items print "Yummy Yummy, So Sweet!"
-          - All drink items print "Glug Glug, Yum!"
+          - All Drink items print "Glug Glug, Yum!"
-          - All gum items print "Chew Chew, Yum!"
+          - All Gum items print "Chew Chew, Yum!"
-        - After the machine dispenses the product, the machine must update its balance accordingly and return the customer to the Purchase menu.
+        - After the machine dispenses the product, the machine must update the customer's balance accordingly and return the customer to the Purchase menu.
+        - To celebrate August, this machine is running a BOGODO sale, buy one item, get one dollar off any second item.
+            - After an item is purchased with the discount the discount resets.
+For example, if a third item is purchased a discount IS NOT applied.
+If a fourth item is purchased the discount DOES apply, and so on.
     3. Selecting "(3) Finish Transaction" allows the customer to complete the transaction and receive any remaining change.
         - The machine returns the customer's money using nickels, dimes, and quarters